ataul-ui/cloud-native-kube/README.md

 the app.py file will be the container thing

+build a simple container and upload it to dockerhub

 I rabbitmq container will handle communication between 3 other containers, basically look at this video: https://www.youtube.com/watch?v=nFxjaVmFj5E&ab_channel=Amigoscode